- Completion of Enrollment Application

 Existing FPCA Students

-Parents of students already attending FPCA are contacted during January to re-enroll them for the following school year.
+Parents of students already attending FPCA are contacted during February to re-enroll them for the following school year.
 This re-enrollment is to be accomplished by March 1 with the payment of a non-refundable registration fee.

 Note: If parents enrolled at FPCA do not have their child registered, executed a Financial Contract, and paid 2 installments of the registration fee by February 15th, it is assumed by FPCA that they do not intend to enroll their child for the following year.
 After March 1, prospective new students are offered any openings.

 New FPCA Students

 After March 2, parents of students new to FPCA may apply by completing an Admissions Application and paying the $50.00 application fee.
 An interview with an administrator will be scheduled by the Registrar.
 Upon acceptance, a non-refundable registration fee is due and this will secure a seat for their child for the next school year.

 Application materials are made available in FPCA’s office to parents seeking admission of students new to the school.
 The student’s name is added to the appropriate grade’s waiting list and after March 2, when openings are available, these families are notified and the process of pre-registration, including an interview, is begun.

 The placement of students in classes is the responsibility of the Head of School, Principal, and/or Counselor, and incorporates the professional judgment of the faculty.
 Factors such as student needs, learning styles, interest, and temperament are balanced with logistics that make a cohesive learning environment.
 Teachers and administrators collectively develop class lists with the goal of effective groupings with a diverse mix of student capabilities, personalities, gender, and ethnic and cultural backgrounds.
 Parents are asked to refrain from making teacher requests.